npflueger/npflueger.github.io/_pages/index.md

 I grew up in Seattle, and still miss the mountains all around, but I am a happy East coast transplant.
 I enjoy the snowy winters and all the scenery around the Pioneer valley.
 When time and childcare schedules allow it, I cycle along the Norwottuck Rail Trail from my home in Northampton to the Amherst campus, and can be found exploring the surrounding area by bicycle.

+My family pronounces our last name "fleeger."
+This is not the original German pronunciation, and I will happily answer to anything reasonable.

 I currently help organize the department [Math Colloquium](colloquium) and Putnam training sessions, together with [Ivan Contreras](https://sites.google.com/view/ivancontreras/home).

 ## {{page.curSem}} Courses: